 Eating Disorder Self-Assessment Quiz For Adult Family And Friends

 Eating disorders do not discriminate.
 People of all ages and genders struggle with food.
-How can you tell if your spouse or partner, adult sibling or other family member, or friend has a problem with food or eating?
+How can you tell if your friend, spouse or partner, adult sibling or other family member has a problem with food or eating?
 Use this self-assessment tool as a guide.

 Answer these 7 questions honestly:

-1. Does it seem to you that your loved one has lost control over how she or he eats?
+1. Does it seem to you that your loved one has lost control over how they eat?

-2. Does your loved one ever make her/himself sick because she/he feels uncomfortably full?
+2. Does your loved one ever make themself sick because they feel uncomfortably full?

-3. Does your loved one believe she/he is fat, even when others say she/he is too thin?
+3. Does your loved one believe they are fat, even when others say they are too thin?

 4. Do food and/or thoughts about food dominate your loved one’s life?

-5. Do thoughts about changing his/her body or weight dominate your loved one’s life?
+5. Do thoughts about changing their body or weight dominate your loved one’s life?

 6. Are shared meals difficult because of your loved one’s eating behavior or comments about food, eating, or body image?